Is Steak Good for You?

-Some people love it, some people hate it, and some people think it’s going to kill them in their sleep.
-Our relationship with red meat has become more complicated than ever and with new research and skeptics appearing every day, this isn’t going to change anytime soon.
+Some people adore it, others despise it, and others believe it will kill them in their sleep.
+Our relationship with red meat has become more complicated than ever, and with new research and skeptics appearing every day, this isn’t going to change anytime soon.

-But does it deserve being looked at with suspicion and dread?
-Red meat, and steak in particular, is a staple of western diets and is a delicious meal enjoyed by millions of people all over the world.
-Like all things, the nutritional science isn’t as skewed in one direction as some dogmatic people would have you believe and the findings on the negative health implications of steak, or lack thereof, might just surprise you.
+But does it deserve to be looked at with suspicion and dread?
+Red meat, and steak in particular, is a staple of western diets and is a delicious meal enjoyed by millions of people worldwide.

 Nutritional Benefits of Steak

 Very high nutrient density.

 Steak is a lot more nutrient-dense than other forms of meat.
 A standard 6 oz piece of T-bone steak provides a lot of Vitamin B12, zinc, selenium, iron, and potassium, among other nutrients.
 Yet, it may have different nutrients than organ meats and shellfish.
 Some nutrients like iron and zinc are tough to get from other sources.

 A good, healthy source of fat.